Congratulations on one of the best investments you can make! Yourself!

 Many clients find using a satin pillowcase keeps their hair from tangling at night.
 If you are a rough sleeper, make sure to brush your extensions after you wake up to avoid any knots or tangles from forming into larger knots or tangles.

 Use suggested hair care products to fully extend the life of your extensions.
-If you choose to use products that are not recommended, it will dry out your extension hair and compromise the life of your extensions.
+If you choose to use products that are not recommended, it can dry out your extension hair and compromise the life of your extensions.
 Products not sold in salons may contain ingredients that will damage your extension hair.
 I strongly suggest to avoid any products I do not recommend.

 Avoid immersing your hair in pool water, jacuzzis, and the ocean.
 This may compromise the quality of the extension and hair may become dry or brittle, shortening the life of the hair you just invested in.
-If you do choose to swim or get your extensions wet, do not leave your hair up, let it down and try to blow dry after you are done.
+If you do choose to swim or get your extensions wet, do not leave your hair up, let it down, braid it, and try to blow dry after you are done.
 Saunas may also compromise your extensions.

 I suggest not using a round brush when blow drying your hair.
 If you like the smooth look the round brush can offer I suggest this: wrap the hair around the round brush when it is already dry and move the blow dryer along the brush using no tension.
 This will give you the rounded end without any stress on the extension.